The Notorious B.I.G. Pulled A 'Control' On The Lox For First Song

 “We was talking what we wanted,” Styles says “he was talking what he already had.”
 They laugh about it now and history proves they were able to speak things into existence, given their early success.
 Jadakiss says, “When we [eventually] met him it was all love, he embraced us with open arms, told us he was glad we were down with [him].”

-But imagine having one of the greatest in the game pull a Kendrick on Big Sean’s “Control” type move and son you on your own song?
+But imagine having one of the greatest in the game pull a Kendrick move and son you on your own song?

 Flashback to Bad Boy’s heyday and listen to “You’ll See” below.